8ta4/quest/docs/RATIONALE.md

 > What is your level of commitment to this project?

-I pledge not to read any new book until our vision, "Choose Your Own Question", comes to life.
+I pledge not to read any new book until my vision, "Choose Your Own Question", comes to life.

 And until WebAssembly supports garbage collection, I hereby pledge not to take out the trash.